abarciauskas-bgse/wiki_racer/README.md

 Install any missing libraries listed in `imports.py` and `utils.py`

 WikiRacer takes a starting and ending article in the form of a json string and returns a json string which includes a list of links visited.
+One can use either the single- (`wiki_racer.py`) or multi-threaded versions (`wiki_racer_multi.py`).

 Example: